What You Should Know About Car Insurance Non Renewal

 - Moving out of the area.
 If you move out of the provider’s coverage area, you will probably receive a nonrenewal notice.

 Note that there is no penalty for nonrenewal, unless you are being dropped because of a serious offense.
-If you received a DUI or DWI higher premiums are likely a given no matter which insurance company you buy insured with.
+If you received a DUI or DWI higher premiums are likely a given no matter which insurance company you buy insurance with.

 Car Insurance Cancellation